tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 ```
 csw-event-cli subscribe -e wfos.prog.cloudcover
 ```
-Subscribes to event key `wfos.prog.cloudcover` and displays all keys information as soon as there is an event published for key `wfos.prog.cloudcover` in the form of oneline.
+Subscribes to Event key `wfos.prog.cloudcover` and displays all key information as soon as there is an Event published for key `wfos.prog.cloudcover` with the oneline format.

 2.
 ```
 csw-event-cli subscribe -e wfos.prog.cloudcover:struct1/ra:epoch -t --id -u
 ```
-Subscribes to event key `wfos.prog.cloudcover` and displays information of only `struct1/ra` and `epoch` keys along with `timestamp`, `event id` and `units` of provided keys in oneline form as soon as there is an event published for key `wfos.prog.cloudcover`.
+Subscribes to the Event key `wfos.prog.cloudcover` and displays information of only the `struct1/ra` and `epoch` keys along with `timestamp`, `event id` and `units` of tge provided keys in oneline format as soon as there is an Event published for the key `wfos.prog.cloudcover`.

 3.
 ```
 csw-event-cli subscribe -e wfos.prog.cloudcover -i 500
 ```
-Subscribes to event key `wfos.prog.cloudcover` and displays all keys information at provided interval <500ms>.
+Subscribes to the Event key `wfos.prog.cloudcover` and displays all key information at provided interval <500ms>.
-Irrespective of whether there are multiple events published for key `wfos.prog.cloudcover` within `500ms` interval or not, at every tick (i.e. 500ms), latest event information will be displayed on the console.
+Irrespective of whether there are multiple Events published for the key `wfos.prog.cloudcover` within `500ms` interval or not, at every tick (i.e. 500ms), the latest Event information will be displayed on the console.

 4.
 ```
 csw-event-cli subscribe -e wfos.prog.cloudcover:epoch -o json
 ```
-Subscribes to event key `wfos.prog.cloudcover` and displays only `epoch` key information as soon as there is an event published for key `wfos.prog.cloudcover` in the form of JSON.
+Subscribes to Event key `wfos.prog.cloudcover` and displays only `epoch` key information as soon as there is an Event published for key `wfos.prog.cloudcover`, in JSON format.

 @@@ note
-`-t`, `--id` & `--u` options are not applicable when `-o json` option is provided.
-Event displayed in `json` format will always have `timestamp`, `event id` and `units` irrespective of whether those options are provided or not via CLI.
+`-t`, `--id` & `--u` options are not applicable when the `-o json` option is provided.
+An Event displayed in `json` format will always have `timestamp`, `event id` and `units` irrespective of whether those options are provided via the CLI.
 @@@

 ## About this application